 SetOverrideCamera function can be used by passing in the Camera as an argument that will be used to override other cameras in the Hierarchy.
 Clearing an override camera can be done by using the

-A Camera has the ability capture the view from the camera to an image at different resolutions.
-These captured images then be used else where, for example, capturing an object in the world and using it as item in a UI inventory system.
+A Camera has the ability to capture the view from the camera to an image at different resolutions.
+These captured images can be used elsewhere, for example, capturing an object in the world and using it as an item in a UI inventory system.